jfrob27/pywavan/README.md

 * Finally, the function **fbm2d()** in *noisegen.py* allows one to create a fractional Brownian motion map, i.e. a fractal image, respecting a specific power law.

-Many of these functions are strongly inspired by the [mamdlib](https://www.ias.u-psud.fr/pperso/mmiville/mamdlib.html) IDL library.
+Some of these functions are strongly inspired by the [mamdlib](https://www.ias.u-psud.fr/pperso/mmiville/mamdlib.html) IDL library.

 ## Installation